-Click here to check out pics from the August 2017 issue, which is available to order NOW!
+Click here to find out more about the NEW, August 2018 issue, which is available to order online NOW!

 From the Editor…